 - Describe the relationships between historical contexts and the built environments to inform precedent investigations

 - Visualise the ‘use of space’ by applying design analysis methods to built environments

 - Explain the interactions between historical context, built form and building uses to inform ongoing design practice

 - Refer to Mylo for study topics

 No additional requirements

-Bachelor of Architecture and Built Environments Architecture Theory units focus on establishing and enhancing students’ capacity to think with clarity and rigour to ensure solid bases for research inquiry and design practice.
-At Intermediate level, these units provide foundational understandings of the history and lived spaces of architecture and built environments.
-This unit is part of a suite of four units in the degree core of B.ABE and the Spatial Design practice specialisation in the Bachelor of Design.
+This subject is part of a suite of Bachelor of Architecture and Built Environments Architecture Theory subjects, which focus on establishing and enhancing students’ capacity to think with clarity and rigour to ensure solid bases for research inquiry and design practice.
+At Intermediate level, these subjects provide foundational understandings of the history and lived spaces of architecture and built environments.
+This subject is part of a suite of four subjects in the degree core of B.ABE and the Spatial Design practice specialisation in the Bachelor of Design.

 Check the learning management system (LMS) of your university for textbook details.